Lucy Ford: The Atmosphere EP's

-Lucy Ford: The Atmosphere EP's is a compilation album by the Minneapolis hip hop group Atmosphere.
+Lucy Ford: The Atmosphere EP's is a compilation album by the Minneapolis hip-hop group Atmosphere.
 It was released on Rhymesayers Entertainment in 2001.
-The album collects the previously released EP's, Ford One, Ford Two, and The Lucy EP.
+The album collects the previously released EPs, Ford One, Ford Two, and The Lucy EP.

+Recording

+Some of the sessions were produced at the home studio of Jason Heinrichs, also known as Anomaly.
+In an obituary for Heinrichs in 2022, Slug described the recordings: "It was the first time we’d seen anyone use a computer and grid to record and sequence music.
+He supplied the sound effect of the squealing pig on one of our songs ("Nothing But Sunshine") and we laughed for a long time."

 Reception

 Stanton Swihart of AllMusic gave the album 4 stars out of 5, commenting that "its stronger moments are among the most forward-thinking hip-hop ever made."
 Nathan Rabin of The A.V.
 Club wrote, "The beer-soaked ennui of the hip-hop depressive hasn't been captured this evocatively since before Basehead found Jesus".

 In 2015, it was ranked at number 14 on Fact's "100 Best Indie Hip-Hop Records of All Time" list.